MN10101/Currency-Converter/README.md

 - PLN (Polish Zloty): 1 PLN = 0.25 USD
 - SYP (Syrian Pound): 1 SYP = 0.002 USD

+## Author

+- Mahmoud Najmeh

+## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for

 ## Example

 ```java